Loving Your Dark-Complexioned Self

-In the Black community the conflict to fair-complexioned women or men traces back to slavery.
+In the Black community the conflict of fair-complexioned women or men traces back to slavery.
 The conflicts are the stories passed down within African-American families of the fairer slaves working in the main house while the darker ones worked in the field.
-In the abusive photos, on slavery, I have seen over the years the people -- of either gender -- were dark-complexioned.
+In the abusive photos, on slavery, I have seen over the years the people — of either gender — were dark-complexioned.

 My late maternal grandmother disliked fair complexioned blacks, but not any of her fair-complexioned grandchildren.
 Some of us are dark and some are fair.
 She never said a bad thing about any of her grandchildren's hue.
 She was not so nice about their fair-complexioned parents' though.
 She would say something in such a funny way that the person would not take her serious.
 As I grew older and heard her statements I despised them.

 Once, when I was about nine years old I remember liking this boy.
-He was a year older than I was, cute, had a fair hue, and a medium size Afro.
+He was a year older than I was.
+He was also cute, had a fair hue, and a medium size Afro.
 He was my first boyfriend, and I do not remember his name.

 The next day in school I decided to get a pass to see my cute new boyfriend.
 I looked into his class room and got the person's attention who was seated next to him.
 I gestured to that person to tap my boyfriend on his shoulder.
 My boyfriend looked up at me and I just beamed.
 He gave me a shy smile and I walked away happy.